evolvedbinary/hsg-project-wiki/Setup.md

         brew update && brew upgrade

     Once this command completes, run `brew doctor` to check your Homebrew installation, and follow any instructions to resolve problems that it reports.
-Keep running `brew doctor` until it reports `Your system is ready to brew.`
+Keep running `brew doctor` until it reports:

+    > Your system is ready to brew.

 - These steps will update you to eXist 3.6.0, GitHub Desktop 1.0.9, oXygen 19.1, and Java 8 Update 151:

+        brew tap caskroom/versions

         brew cask uninstall java github-desktop
-        brew tap caskroom/versions

         brew cask reinstall exist-db github java8 oxygen-xml-editor

 - Open oXygen and from the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".
 Quit and restart oXygen.
 Then, from the External Tools toolbar menu select "Prepare upgrade to eXist 3.1.1".
 This command will (1) wipe your eXist database, (2) delete old repositories we no longer need cloned locally, (3) update the list of hsg-project repositories, and (4) clone any hsg-project repositories you do not yet have.
 Select "Yes" to proceed.
 For good measure, please run the "Prepare upgrade to eXist 3.1.1" a second time.